navipartner/docs/content/en/docs/retail/posting_setup/intro.md

 ## Specific posting groups

-There are also specific posting groups, that are distinguished by the types of data they contain:
+There are also specific posting groups, that are distinguished by the types of data they contain.
+Those are customer posting groups, vendor posting groups, inventory posting groups, bank account posting groups, and fixed assets posting groups.

+### Inventory Posting Groups

-- **Inventory Posting Groups** - you can specify inventory groups that you will assign to the relevant item accounts on the **Inventory Posting Setup** page in Business Central.
+You can specify inventory groups that you will assign to the relevant item accounts on the **Inventory Posting Setup** page in Business Central.
 They also make inventory organization easier, as you can classify items when generating reports.

   If you're using locations (specified in the **Location Code** field), you need to define multiple inventor accounts in the **Inventory Posting Setup** for each inventory posting group and location.